undless/gatling.io-doc/content/tutorials/scripting-intro-js/index.md

 This section guides you through installation and setting up your developer environment.
 This guide uses JavaScript and the gatling demo project.
 The JavaScript SDK is currently available for the `HTTP` protocol only.

-### Sign up for Gatling Enterprise Cloud
+### Sign up for Gatling Enterprise

-Gatling Enterprise Cloud is a fully managed SaaS solution for load testing.
-Sign up for a [trial account](https://auth.gatling.io/auth/realms/gatling/protocol/openid-connect/registrations?client_id=gatling-enterprise-cloud-public&response_type=code&scope=openid&redirect_uri=https%3A%2F%2Fcloud.gatling.io%2Fr%2Fgatling) to run your first test on Gatling Enterprise Cloud.
+Gatling Enterprise is a fully managed SaaS solution for load testing.
+Sign up for a [trial account](https://cloud.gatling.io/) to run your first test on Gatling Enterprise.
 The [Gatling website](https://gatling.io/features) has a full list of Enterprise features.

 ### Clone Gatling demo repository { #install-gatling }